kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

         --fstats

 Pitfalls of GBS
 ===============

 No protocol or method produces perfect data, and GBS certainly produces it's share of imperfections.
 Throughout this section, keep in mind that GBS is not designed as an absolute method able to definitively determine relatedness.
-Rather GBS is a cheap, reliable estimate of relatedness.
+Rather **GBS is a cheap, reliable estimate of relatedness**.
 For many, if not most, applications in population genetics, this is more than sufficient.

 Technical batch effects